 Work and Finances - Fool Reversed

 Unless you’re considering a new position, the Fool card in all forms can be a warning card concerning finances and work.
 Not known for being grounded, the Fool upright can indicate needing more experience to get the desired position or not taking oneself seriously.
 In the reversed position, it shows a person trying hard in the areas of job or money, but someone that is not getting the results they want.
 Consider strengthening a resume, focusing on hard facts of your work history.
 Ground yourself and set goals before jumping forward.
-Speak up about creative ventures and opt for ways where you can work with others at this time, versus being judged upon your own merits.
+Speak up about creative ventures and opt for ways where you can work with others at this time, versus being judged on your own merits.

 Health and Wellness - Fool Reversed

 The Fool in any position is about the journey and even when reversed represents an active journey, movement (usually forward but slower when this card is reversed) and a time of high activity.
-In the reversed position, the Fool tells you to focus on stress reduction and open your mind for new ways to look for things.
+In the reversed position, the Fool tells you to focus on stress reduction and open your mind to new ways to look for things.
 Now is a good time to hold off on risk taking, cautioning against starting a new fitness routine.

 Personal Spirituality - Fool Reversed

 When you see the Fool reversed and you’re focused on your own spirituality and divine light, you need to understand that you can’t force faith.
 Now is a time to rely on your intuition.
 You may have a sense of missing something, and if this is the case, trust this feeling.
 Go back to the basics of your practice and make sure you have ample time to ground and meditate.
 Some keywords associated with the Fool (R) are: New beginnings, Impulsiveness, Immaturity, Resisting changes, Restricted or slow growth, Seeking reassurance, Frustration, Disregarding good advice, Opportunities (present but limited or nearly missed), Slow or Unfinished Business